JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 This section covers incompatible changes that end their deprecation cycle and come into effect in Kotlin 2.0.0−%kotlinVersion%.

 <anchor name="android-target-rename"/>
-### Rename of android target to androidTarget
+### Rename of `android` target to `androidTarget`

 **What's changed?**

-We continue our efforts to stabilize Kotlin Multiplatform.
-An essential step in this way is to provide first-class support for the Android target.
+We continue our efforts to make Kotlin Multiplatform more stable.
+An essential step in this direction is to provide first-class support for the Android target.
 In the future, this support will be provided via a separate plugin, developed by the Android team from Google.

-To open the way for the new solution from Google, we're renaming the `android` block to `androidTarget` in the current Kotlin DSL.
+To open the way for the new solution, we're renaming the `android` block to `androidTarget` in the current Kotlin DSL.
 This is a temporary change that is necessary to free the short `android` name for the upcoming DSL from Google.